-If you are working on a computer with one processor and you would like to do other things while Siena07 is plodding along, by changing the command in the batch file to something like start /belownormal Siena07 bunt you give the Siena07 a lower priority so that you can continue to work normally on other processes.
-Other possibilities are:
+If you are working on a computer with one processor and you would like to do other things while Siena07 is plodding along, by changing the command in the batch file to something like start /belownormal /w Siena07 bunt

 - 7. Get some basic descriptive statistics by running Siena02. - 8.
 Simulate the model for fixed parameter values by running Siena05.
 The statistics to be simulated are indicated in the file pname.si, which can be modified to add to or delete from the list of simulated statistics, see Section 21.2.2.